mcdemarco/the-new-kitchen-cookbook/bread/croissants.md

 19. Bake 20 minutes until golden, rotating halfway through.
 Reduce heat if they get too brown.

 ## Variants

+You can steal butter for the dough from the butter layer.

 Many recipes scald the milk and/or proof the yeast; this isn't necessary with modern ingredients.